Border Patrol agent Juan David Ortiz indicted on capital murder charge in deaths of four women

 "He violated his oath to his country and to his agency," he said.

-"Ortiz prayed on the weak, the sick, the vulnerable,” he added.
+"Ortiz preyed on the weak, the sick, the vulnerable,” he added.
 “San Bernardo was his hunting ground."

 The woman's story prompted an investigation that led authorities to believe Ortiz was responsible for four killings within the span of about two weeks.